motorback/motorBackTV/README.md

 4. Click "START BACK TEST" button at bottom of console window to start back testing.

 **Beta Testers Needed**
-If you are interested in being a beta tester, please send an email to motorbacktv@gmail.com and you will be sent an Access Key to test full capabilities.
+If you are interested in being a beta tester, please send an email to motorbacktv@gmail.com and you will be sent an Access Key to be able to conduct a larger batch of back tests.

 **DEMO**
 The demo mode will enable any user to conduct 10 back tests at a time without the need of an access key.